ARE WE MAKING GOD IN OUR OWN IMAGE?

 The erosion of sound doctrine in our concept of God

 I think Christians can deliberately or inadvertently alter the nature of God in their minds though poor or absent teaching.
 As Hosea says in 4:6: “My people are destroyed for lack of knowledge.”
 I’m seeing more and more of this.
 Consider I Timothy 4:6: “In pointing out these things to the brethren, you will be a good servant of Christ Jesus, constantly nourished on the words of the faith and of the sound doctrine which you have been following.”
 This thought comes with a warning: “For the time will come when they will not endure sound doctrine; but wanting to have their ears tickled, they will accumulate for themselves teachers in accordance to their own desires (II Timothy 4:3.).
-Anybody with a Facebook or Twitter account can spread false doctrine to hundreds of people from the comfort of their home.
+Anybody with a Facebook or Twitter account can spread false doctrine to thousands of people from the comfort of their home.
 And most people believe it if it’s on the ‘net.

 Selectively choosing what divine attributes we support